 Ella Rubinstein has a husband, three teenage children, and a pleasant home.
 Everything that should make her confident and fulfilled.
 Yet there is an emptiness at the heart of Ella's life - an emptiness once filled by love.

-So when Ella reads a manuscript about the thirteenth-century Sufi poet Rumi and Shams of Tabriz, and his forty rules of life and love, she is shocked out of herself.
-Turning her back on her family she embarks on a journey to meet the mysterious author of this work.
+So when Ella reads a manuscript about the thirteenth-century Sufi poet Rumi and Shams of Tabriz, and his forty rules of life and love, her world is turned upside down.
+She embarks on a journey to meet the mysterious author of this work.

 Black Milk is the affecting and beautifully written memoir on motherhood and writing by Turkey's bestselling female writer Elif Shafak, author of Honour, The Gaze and The Bastard of Istanbul which was long-listed for the Orange prize.